zeraph6/GASS/README.md

 |  ELPIS      |  [VLDB'2023](https://www.vldb.org/pvldb/vol16/p1548-azizi.pdf)  |[C++](https://helios2.mi.parisdescartes.fr/~themisp/elpis/data/elpis-sourcecode.zip)|

 Furthermore, we present a survey delineating the chronological evolution of these methods and evaluate their key design decisions, encompassing Seed Selection (SS) and Neighborhood Diversification (ND).
 This repository contains the code utilized to evaluate different design choices for SS and ND.

+## Datasets
+We use the following four real datasets covering a variety of domains from deep network embeddings, computer vision, neuroscience and seismology: (i) Deep contains 1 billion vectors of 96 dimensions extracted from the last layers of a convolutional neural network; (ii) Sift consists of 1 billion SIFT vectors of size 128 representing image feature descriptions; (iii) SALD contains neuroscience MRI data and includes 200 million data series of size 128; (iv) Seismic  contains 100 million data series of size 256 representing earthquake recordings at seismic stations worldwide.

 ## ND/SS experiments
 ND and SS experiments code is based on [nmslib/hnswlib code](https://github.com/nmslib/hnswlib)  for constructing insertion-based graphs with various ND approaches and executing searches using multiple SS techniques.